 Some points early on may be put into Starcall over Astral Infusion if your opponent's lane has high poke.

-An itemization path that consists of a gold income item like Spellthief's Edge or Ancient Coin and three Health Potions has been quite conducive to my success in my early laning phase.
+An itemization path that consists of a gold income item like Ancient Coin and three Health Potions has been quite conducive to my success in my early laning phase.
 The healing potions give you enough sustain to survive and commit to skirmishes and all-ins that would normally be impossible when starting with just a Refillable Potion.
-Additionally, the gold generated from these items will allow you to smoothly transition into your power spike by getting you enough gold for your sightstone and some pinkw ards.
+Additionally, the gold generated from these items will allow you to smoothly transition into your power spike by getting you enough gold for your sightstone and some pink wards.

 Season 6 brought some controversial changes to warding.
 While rushing Sightstone is still the safest option, it isn't necessarily always needed.
-If you recall with less than the 800 gold required for sightstone, or don't urgently need extra vision, (e.g. you and your carry are constantly being pushed under your turret), it may be wise to consider rushing Nomad's Medallion for extra gold income and health regen before switching to Sightstone.
+If you recall with less than the 800 gold required for sightstone, or don't urgently need extra vision, (e.g. you and your carry are constantly being pushed under your turret), it may be wise to consider rushing Nomad's Medallion for extra gold income before switching to Sightstone.
+Viable sightstone upgrades include Ruby Sightstone and eye of the oasis.
+Nowadays, I prefer upgrading to Ruby Sightstone because i have a heavily specialized rune page that allows for a Warmog's Armor rush and a massive level 12 power spike.
+If you need your powerspike slightly sooner, rushing eye of the oasis into Ardent Censer is probably slightly safer.

-Due to the reduced duration of Warding Totem wards, I find that it is safest to keep that trinket until level 5 or 6, unless you know that it's critical to have the vision denial so that your jungler can sneak in a gank, or a dragon.
-If it's not obvious already, you should look to upgrade your Sweeping Lens around level 6 or 7.
-This is to deny your opponents vision, but also it allows you to upgrade to Oracle Alteration as soon as you hit level 9 so you don't have to wait 2 minutes to make use of its powerful vision denial.
+Due to the reduced duration of Stealth Ward wards, I find that it is safest to keep that trinket until at least level 4, unless you know that it's critical to have the vision denial so that your jungler can sneak in a gank, or a dragon.
+If it's not obvious already, you should look to upgrade your Sweeping Lens around level 5 or 6.
+This is to deny your opponents vision, but also it allows you to upgrade to Oracle Lens as soon as you hit level 9 so you don't have to wait 2 minutes to make use of its powerful vision denial.
 Your ability to catch your opponents is a function of your vision control, and of your judgment with regards to how to react with knowledge of your opponent's position.

 Try to always have 1 Vision Ward on the map at all times.
 Because supports are limited to a cap of 3 wards at one time, having this extra ward that doesn't expire makes it much easier for you to keep vision on critical areas.

 Refillable Potion isn't always necessary, but I personally like purchasing it during the mid game.
 Some supports like Nami don't really use Refillable Potion well.
-Soraka isn't one of those people; It turns out that Soraka uses Refillable Potion excellently.
-The extra regeneration that this inexpensive item gives allows you to pump out several more heals in the middle of a team fight before running into critical health problems.
+Soraka isn't one of those people; It turns out that Soraka uses Refillable Potion excellently and the extra regeneration that this inexpensive item gives allows you to pump out several more heals in the middle of a team fight before running into critical health problems.

 Utility / Defensive Items

-The following items are the standard support items that you'll likely be seeing built most games.
+The following items are the standard support items that you'll likely be seeing built most games with Soraka.
 These items tend to give defensive stats, and have a nice active ability.

 Because your solo laners tend to have power spikes very early in the game, junglers prefer to start on the jungle camp closest to their duo lane, so they can clear their buffs, and then quickly transition to gank a solo lane.
 This means that it is important for you to place defensive wards to detect for any early jungle invades and react accordingly.
 Once your jungler's monster spawns at 1:40, help him leash by throwing down a Starcall and a couple autoattacks.
 If you jungler starts top side, cast a Starcall or two and wait until the ~1:50 mark to show in lane.
 You'll make your opponents believe that your jungler started bot side, which will make ganks for your jungler easier when he ganks from the bot side of the map when he hits level 3.